runapp/rwh_epub/README.md

 Haskell is a magical language, which is no doubt worth of studying.

 Thanks to Bryan O'Sullivan, Don Stewart, and John Goerzen.

+Thanks to @bgschaid, now we have a more standard epub at <https://keybase.pub/bgschaid/RealWorldHaskell.epub>